hallorant/bigmit/ta25demo/m1_lifeboat/README.md

 ##
 	trs80gp -m1 -d0 m1_lifeboat_cpm.hfe -r :dt1

-This opens a terminal connected to the Model 1.
+This opens a terminal connected to the Model 1 under ```trs80gp```.
+You could use a real Model 1 with a serial terminal connected to it.

 ##
 	48K TRS-80 CP/M  V 1.41  COPYRIGHT (C) 1979